United

 policeman's murder.
 Perhaps he was bipolar all along.

-The clichéd bank hostage gave Ed Binns a safer exit from the bank than his partners.
-There is wasted footage of him peering out his hideout window with a camera cut to the female hostage---each staring back at the other.
+A clichéd bank hostage gives Ed Binns a safer exit from the bank than his partners.
+There is wasted footage of him peering out his hideout window with a camera cut to the female hostage, each staring back at the other.
 No dialogue.
-Interspersed between other scenes, it repeats about three times.
-Silly with no added suspense.
-She comes up with a plan to distract him and thanks to a good bit of script timing, he leaves the warehouse silently horizontal.
+The only suspense is when she comes up with a plan to escape, and thanks to a good bit of script timing, he leaves the warehouse silently horizontal after Robinson shows up.

 No comments: